Hi Hannah,

 So there is a questioning of God that is wrong, that arises out of a commitment to a worldview that denies even the possibility of miracles and God - a commitment to ‘fault finding’, if you like.
 The problem with this position is that is those who hold it often fail to apply the same level of skepticism and critique to their own assumptions and beliefs that they apply to the evidence surrounding the existence of God and the miracles in the Bible.
 A number of people who I have spoken to who claim to be atheists fall into this category.
 This is not a questioning that seeks answers, it is a questioning that merely seeks to maintain and confirm its own presumptions.

-I am not sure if this addresses the issues you were wanting dealt with Hannah, so feel free to ask a follow up question.
+Hannah, I hope this addresses the issues you were wanting dealt with.